We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the Southwestern Admission Team.

 Southwestern will accept both versions of the SAT—pre-March 2016 and March 2016 and after—for the next year or two.
 We will continue to superscore SAT scores, but will not superscore across the old and new exam versions.

 You are assigned to an admission counselor based on your high school or college.
 Your admission counselor is your “advisor” and “guide,” representing you and your application through the admission, scholarship, and financial aid process.

 How important is the individual interview?

-Personal interviews for first-year students are encourage by February 1 of each year.
+Personal interviews for first-year students are encouraged by February 1 of each year.
 These can occur on or off campus.
 Individual interviews are offered annually in several Texas cities and a number of locations outside Texas.
 When a student lives a considerable distance from Southwestern and has not been able to arrange for an interview in person, a phone or skype interview can be requested.
-It should be noted that alternative interviews are rarely as illuminating as those done in person.
 In some cases, the lack of a personal interview can result in an admissible candidate being offered admission to the wait list.

 Transfer candidates are encouraged to meet with our transfer admission counselor prior to semester of entry to discuss course transferability, housing options, etc. If a face-to-face meeting isn’t possible, questions can be answered over the phone or via Skype.

 We consider academic performance above all else.
 Additionally, participation and demonstrated leadership in extracurricular activities; strength and depth of writing samples; SAT and/or ACT scores; cogency and content of recommendations; visit to campus; legacy connections; United Methodist Church membership; and recognition/achievement in national programs.

 When will I find out about admission?
 (First-Year Students)